 Besides their companionship and charm, cats are helpful to the flower garden in that they keep pests like rabbits, voles, and moles away.
 However, cats can also cause destruction to gardens by digging (and leaving unauthorized deposits), using plants as a soft napping spot, and chewing.
-Target your cat’s unwanted behavior with these safe repellents.
+Although there is no direct evidence suggesting plants by themselves can deter pesky felines, its worth a try to influence your cat’s unwanted behavior with these safe repellents.

 Old rose branches don’t compost well, but they will make your cat think twice about making a shortcut through your prized dahlia stand.
 If you only need to exclude your cats from an area temporarily, such as a fresh patch of dirt, cover the canes with mulch afterwards to help them break down into the soil.

 A group of bamboo sticks planted here and there will deter cats from settling down to nap on your petunias, but green floral wire is less visible, saving your garden from the appearance of a punji jungle pit trap.
 Cut heavy gauge floral wire into 10-inch pieces, and insert at regular intervals in seedbeds, window box perches, and anywhere cats like to laze and dwell.
 This method is slightly less effective on plants cats relish, like nepeta (catmint).